 - 5.1 This section provides further details about the main areas of negative feedback received during the review period. - 5.2 Registration fees - The General Social Care Council (GSCC) did not stop charging social workers for registration until the final months of their operation.
 Many social workers complained that they paid both the GSCC and HCPC for registration covering the same period of time. - The GSCC was heavily subsidised by the government, and charged a registration fee of £30 per year.
-Some social workers complained that the HCPC registration fee is significantly more. - 5.3 Lapsing the lapsing process is run if registrants fail to renew their registration.
+Some social workers complained that the HCPC registration fee is significantly more. - 5.3 Removal from the Register due to not renewing a removal process is run if registrants fail to renew their registration.
 After the renewal window has closed, registrants are removed from the Register if they have not renewed.
-Complaints have been received about: - The necessity to complete and return a readmission form - The 10 working day service level for processing a readmission form - Application forms being returned for additional information - 5.4 Intermediate lapsing the intermediate lapsing process is run if registrants do not maintain their registration payments.
+Complaints have been received about: - The necessity to complete and return a readmission form - The 10 working day service level for processing a readmission form - Application forms being returned for additional information - 5.4 Removal from the Register due to non-payment a removal process is run if registrants do not maintain their registration payments.
 Registrants are written to twice to ask them to make a payment and they are removed from the Register if this payment is not made.
 Complaints have been received about: - Not telephoning or emailing registrants about missed payments - The necessity to complete and return a readmission form - 5.5 Online renewal portal registrants are encouraged to use the portal to keep their personal details up to date and to renew their registration.
 Complaints have been received about: - Arrangements for the generation of security codes for accessing the online portal - 5.6 International application process the process consists of submission of an application form, submission of supporting documentation, payment, and qualification and verification checks.
 Complaints have been received about: - Delays in processing applications - Time taken to complete the verification process - EEA mutual recognition